RahulJakati/Art-Classifier/index.md

 ## PHYS250: Machine Learning
 ### By Rahul Jakati & Alexander Miroshnichenko

+# Introduction

+"Wow, what a fine piece of impressionism!"
+You glance nervously at your watch, wondering how your friend convinced you to come to the art gallery.
+You have no idea how to tell the difference between a piece of surrealism and romanticism, much less post-impressionism!
+Enter the machine learning project Alex and I have been working on for the past week.
+We adapted a pre-trained neural network(s) to distuinguish paintings by nationality and genre.

+As a general overview of this post

+1. Approach: A generalized summary of the concepts and data analysis which made up the model itself
+2. Results: An analysis of the results generated from our two neural networks
+3. Acknowledgements: People we would like to thank, as well as a link to the sources we have used

 # Approach

 Here we detail our approach towards the construction of our model, including the actual frameworks and datasets used, as well as some of the conceptual understanding behind them.